silx-kit/silx/doc/source/Tutorials/fit.rst

 The resulting fit is perfect.
 The fit converged even faster than when we limited ``x`` range to 0 -- 100.

-To use a real world example, when fitting fluorescence spectroscopy, this common approach means that we consider the variance of each channel to be the number of counts in that channel.
+To use a real world example, when fitting x-ray fluorescence spectroscopy data, this common approach means that we consider the variance of each channel to be the number of counts in that channel.
 That corresponds to assuming a normal distribution.
 The true distribution being a Poisson distribution, the Gaussian distribution